 The challenge: a bilingual education policy

 Education Development Trust has been working with the Ministry of Education in Brunei Darussalam since 1984, operating at CfBT Education Services.
 We have been working with the Bruneian government since the early days of its bilingual education policy, which combines the official language of Standard Malay with English as a medium instruction.
-From the Year 1 of primary school, teaching in English – seen as the principal language of business – is mandatory for the key subject areas of mathematics, history, science and geography, as well as English.
+From the first year of primary school, teaching in English – seen as the principal language of business – is mandatory for the key subject areas of mathematics, history, science and geography, as well as English.

 Over the past three decades, we have strengthened our relationship with the government and broadened the scope of our work in Brunei – from a key recruiter of high-quality teachers, to developing a range of English-language-related education, assessment and professional development projects across the country.
 We now have a Centre of Excellence for English Language Teaching in Brunei, highlighting our high standards and best practice.